travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 #### Caching with `npm`

-`npm` is now cached by default, in case you want to disbale it, please add the following to your `.travis.yml`:
+`npm` is now cached by default, in case you want to disable it, please add the following to your `.travis.yml`:

 ```yaml
 cache:
   npm: false
 ```

-To explicitly cache your dependecies:
+To explicitly cache your dependencies:

 ```yaml
 cache: npm